-- (a) The leave may commence at any time during the seventeen (17) weeks preceding the expected date of delivery.
-The member shall not return to work prior to the expiration of six (6) weeks following the actual date of delivery except with the approval of the University on the advice of a legally qualified medical practitioner. - (b) Any leave of absence immediately preceding or following such a pregnancy leave will be considered without pay. - (c) The member shall make written application to the Academic Dean at least eight (8) weeks prior to the start of the academic semester or the date she intends to commence her leave, whichever is sooner, and at that time will provide the University with medical documentation from a legally qualified medical practitioner stating the expected date of delivery. - (d) The member shall give notice to the Academic Dean of her intention to return to work at least eight (8) weeks prior to the scheduled completion of her leave. - (e) During pregnancy leave of absence, a member shall continue to participate in the pension plan and other benefit plans she is currently enrolled in as set out in this Collective Agreement.
-The employee and employer shall each continue to pay their applicable share of contributions and/or premiums, unless the employee elects not to do so in writing. - (f) In cases of exceptional circumstance, the father may apply for the above benefits. - (g) An employee on pregnancy leave of absence may elect to defer contractual decisions on reappointment or tenure/permanence by an equivalent period of time.
-When an employee elects to defer such decisions, she shall provide the Academic Dean written notice of her intention to do so.
+- (a) During pregnancy leave of absence, a member shall continue to participate in the pension plan and other benefit plans she is currently enrolled in as set out in this Collective Agreement.
+The employee and employer shall each continue to pay their applicable share of contributions and/or premiums, unless the employee elects not to do so in writing. - (b) An employee on pregnancy leave of absence may elect to defer contractual decisions on reappointment or tenure/permanence by an equivalent period of time.
+When an employee elects to defer such decisions, she shall provide the VPAR written notice of their intention to do so by the appropriate date as stipulated in Articles 13, 14 or 15.

-18:16 Parental and Adoption Leave
+18:13 Parental Leave